devclub-iitd/AcesWebsite/README.md

 - [ ] Student Internship Blog
 - [ ] Ongoing projects in the CSE dept.
 - [ ] Create different sections for coding and dev club with subheadings.
-- [ ] Contact Us form gets mailed to someone.
+- [X] Contact Us form gets mailed to someone.
+Email: feedback.acesacm.iitd@gmail.com
 - [ ] Team dropdown in navbar displays the following items in order: current team, 2015-16 team, 2014-15 team.
 Each opens on a new page.
 - [ ] Create page for events.
 Displayed like a timeline from latest onwards.
 Each event links to photos of that event on a new page.
 - [ ] Gallery page.
 One image as a representative for each event.
 Clicking on it opens the event photos on a new page.
 Refer http://ees.iitd.ac.in/gallery.html